perrette/dimarray/docs/_notebooks_rst/reshape.rst

 flatten and unflatten [experimental]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As a new, experimental feature, it is possible to flatten or any subset of dimensions.
-Corresponding axes are converted in FlattenedAxis objects.
+Corresponding axes are converted in MultiAxis objects.
 It is similar to numpy's flatten method but may apply selectively on a set of axes.

 >>> import numpy as np
 >>> data = np.arange(2*3*4).reshape(2,3,4)